Angela Hernandez – 7 days alone on a beach

 Location: Big Sur, Southern California

-At what point she blacked out and how long she was unconscious for remains unknown, but when she woke up the amount of injuries she had would have been enough to kill most people.
+At what point she blacked out and how long she was unconscious remains unknown, but when she woke up the amount of injuries she had would have been enough to kill most people.
 She had several broken bones including her collar bone and a few ribs, one of which managed to puncture and collapse one of her lungs.
 After getting rescued and reaching a hospital she also found out she had a brain hemorrhage which helped cause the ruptured blood vessels in both eyes.

 She detached a hose from her car and used it to collect some water dripping down from moss growing on the bottom of the cliffs, and after a quick drink started to walk along the beach hoping to reach someone soon.

 On the 7th day after the crash, a group of hikers were walking along the beach looking for good fishing spots when they came across her wrecked car.
-Seeing that it still had belongings in and didn’t appear to have been found before they walked along the beach looking for whoever was in it, and soon enough they came across Angela.
+Seeing that it still had belongings in it and didn’t appear to have been found before, they walked along the beach looking for whoever was in it, and soon enough they came across Angela.

 She was resting on some rocks at the back of the beach and could barely move.
-They gave her some water and called the authorities who abseiled down the cliff and evacuated her to hospital.
-She was severely malnourished and had she been out there for one more day she would have certainly died, with her condition surprising the attending doctors who found it surprising she had survived as long as she did.
+They gave her some water and called the authorities who abseiled down the cliff and evacuated her to the hospital.
+She was severely malnourished and had she been out there for one more day she would have certainly died, with her condition surprising the attending doctors who found it amazing she had survived as long as she did.